aqueelj/Ames_housing/README.md

 b)Next the appropriate features have been picked out using Recursive Feature Elimination (RFECV) for Linear regression.
 c) After applying Linear regression, we get an RMSE of 0.18715 d)Next we follow the same steps to apply Random Forest regressor.
 This gives us an RMSE of around 0.16
 e) Finally we use XGBoost because its performance capability and ability to handle null values.
-This gives us an RMSE of0.13010
+This gives us an RMSE of 0.13010